community + cultural info

 Registration fee: $50 per person ($15 per person if representing a

-non-profit organization or community group) includes conference
+non-profit organization or community group

-continental breakfast and luncheon.
+activities, continental breakfast and luncheon.
 Send completed registration form,

-check or money order (payable to Pittsburgh History & Landmarks
+with check or money order (payable to Pittsburgh History & Landmarks

-Foundation)
+Foundation) to:

 Cathy McCollom